 What is UCAS Clearing?

-The process is a lot quicker and more fluid than your initial UCAS application – it involves calling up universities to enquire about places, selling yourself over the phone and sometimes doing a quick telephone interview.
+The process is a lot quicker and more fluid than your initial UCAS application.
+It involves calling up unis to enquire about places, selling yourself over the phone and sometimes doing a quick telephone interview.

 Once you've got a university place through Clearing, you'll be treated exactly the same way as any other student.
-In fact, it's likely that no one will even know you got your place this way, so there's no need to be worried about your grades being lower.
+In fact, it's likely no one will even know you got your place this way.
+There's no need to worry about your grades being lower.

 What is Clearing Plus?